-On June 16, 2020, the Board and Audit Committee authorized a debt repurchase program for the repurchase of up to \$50.0 million of Company debt securities issued by the Company.
+On June 16, 2020, the Board and Audit Committee authorized a debt repurchase program for the repurchase of up to \$50.0 million of Company debt securities.

-As of December 31, 2023, Newmark had \$50.0 million remaining under its debt repurchase authorization.
+As of December 31, 2024, Newmark had \$50.0 million remaining under its debt repurchase authorization.